Care for those

 For patients with debilitating brain and spinal cord injuries, early access to advanced rehabilitation is critical to recovery.
 It’s also hard to get.
 Currently, the wait to be transferred to an inpatient rehab facility is between two weeks to a month.

-With your support, we are going to provide these patients with early access to innovative treatments and state-of-the-art technology – getting them the care they need when they need it the most.
+With your support, we will provide these patients with early access to innovative treatments and state-of-the-art technology – getting them the care they need when they need it the most.

 Adding a state-of-the-art Neuro Rehabilitation Innovation Centre at the University of Alberta Hospital will give patients with potentially debilitating neurologic conditions timely access to intensive rehab treatments and improve their chances for a full recovery.